CHarmon7951/charmon7951.github.io/README.md

 ## My Interests
 I enjoy playing video games and going on runs through the neighborhood or park.
 ## Websites I Recommend
-Two websites I recommend are [Steam](store.steampowered.com) which is a digital store to purchase and manage games and the [Mises Institute](mises.org) has some really interesting reads.
+  - [Steam](https://store.steampowered.com/) - a digital store to purchase and manage games.
+  - The [Mises Institute](https://mises.org/) - has some really interesting reads on politics and economics.